 Joe is a member of the firm’s Construction and Government Contracts practice group.
-He concentrates his practice in environmental law, including Comprehensive Environmental Response, Compensation and Liability Act remediation, hazardous waste management, regulatory compliance, permitting, enforcement matters, and contracts.
+He concentrates his practice in environmental law, including Comprehensive Environmental Response, Compensation and Liability Act remediation, hazardous waste management, regulatory compliance, permitting, enforcement matters, land use and riparian property rights, and contracts.

 Before joining Vandeventer Black, Joe served as a Navy Judge Advocate for over twenty years.
 Joe served in numerous Navy commands, including special warfare, overseas, and deployable units.
 Through his years of military service, Joe was responsible for advising senior Navy leaders and executives, including the 4-star Fleet Commander, on myriad legal issues associated with heavy industrial processes, upland development, and activities in the maritime environment.
 This included a wide range of compliance, enforcement, and litigation matters that spanned numerous federal and state regulatory programs.

 After retiring from active duty, Joe worked for the Dept. of the Navy’s Office of General Counsel, where he continued his environmental practice, focusing primarily on CERCLA remediation, working closely in multi-disciplinary teams to achieve the client’s goals.
 This included large remediation and redevelopment projects on current and former military facilities and ranges.
 In addition, he was a principal adviser on cutting-edge legal issues associated with emerging but unregulated contaminants, such as per- and polyfluoroalkyl substances (PFAS), that have become a significant concern for industrial activities, wastewater treatment facilities, publicly-owned treatment works, airports, oil facilities, landfills, disposal facilities, and local communities.